Quality & Safety Standards

 We maintain strict quality standards no matter where our products are manufactured.

-All manufacturing facilities that we own and operate, and any company from which we purchase formulated pharmaceuticals, active ingredients and sterile products, must comply with Current Good Manufacturing Practices (CGMPs).
+All manufacturing facilities that we own and operate, and any company from which we purchase formulated pharmaceuticals, active ingredients or sterile products, must comply with CGMPs.
 These standards include requirements for incoming materials and the manufacturing, storage, handling and distribution of products.

 Counterfeit products are a growing global problem and a serious threat to public health.
 We believe that maintaining the integrity of our supply chain is of paramount importance.
 Our corporate global anti-counterfeiting program has three primary goals: securing the supply chain; deterring, rapidly detecting and responding to counterfeit activity; and raising public awareness of the risks posed by counterfeits.
 To learn more about our anti-counterfeiting program, click here.